 - Location: Delaware

-Custom Built Car Registration in DelawareCompare Car Insurance Rates in 3 Easy Steps
+Custom Built Car Registration in DelawareCompare Car Insurance Rates in 3 Steps

-When it comes to custom-built cars, hot rods, street rods, or tricked-out vehicles you'll want to meet all the vehicle inspection requirements.
+When it comes to custom-built cars, hot rods, street rods, or upgraded vehicles, you'll want to meet all the vehicle inspection requirements.

 So what is required of all vehicles in Delaware?
 Reasonable and customary safety features; depending on its age, your custom-built car should meet certain criteria: